jescalan/machete/readme.md

 Fast, beautiful slideshows with markdown.

 > **NOTE:** Machete is still in early development, and is still very much incomplete.
 You can still use it, but be warned that all the promises made in this readme are not yet implemented.
+If you'd like to keep up with the progress or contribute, check the [trello board](https://trello.com/b/JllTDqHZ/machete) : )

 ### Why should you care?